prueba-api-con-back-y-react/frontend-app-with-paw-connection/README.md

-# To Use it followw this steps:
+# To Use it follow this steps:

 1) clone this repo
 2) npm install
 3) nmp start

+## IGNORE ANDROID FOLDER

 # Getting Started with Create React App